joehahn/secular-bending-waves/README.md

 ### kuiper belt

-The above code was originally developed to study the waves that a young Neptune may have launched in a more massive primordial Kuiper Belt.
+The above code was originally developed to study the waves that a young Neptune may have launched in a more massive primordial Kuiper Belt, see Hahn, 2003, ApJ, 595,531.
 I haven't yet found that simulation's initial conditions, but I did recover a nice animation of those results, see files in the kuiper_belt folder